- Program Overview

 International applicants must take an English proficiency test.
 Test must have been taken within two (2) years.
 This is required for all applicants who have completed any of their primary education (grades 1-12) outside of the United States.
 The English proficiency test is NOT waived by completion of college degrees or English courses at the college level.

 What is the LM/RC pass rate for the NCLEX-RN exam?

-Our results on the NCLEX examinations for our first time test takers in 2017, first half, was 90% and for 2016 were 83% and the national average was 81%.
-Our 3 year mean was 86%.
-The This information may also be found on the Health and Human Services website.
+Our results on the NCLEX examinations for our first time test takers in 2019, first quarter, was 90%.
+The national average has been 88%.
+In 2018 our score was 83% and 2017 86%.
+This information may also be found on the Health and Human Services website.